Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 To make the game **even more tactical**, add a fourth element to your guess.
 This element is optional.

-> State the **specific** suit or number for your combo.
+> State the **specific** number or color for your combo.
 For _numeric_ guesses, state just one of the numbers inside the interval.

 For example, "3 cards of Red", or "4 cards with the number 9", or "5 cards in numeric order including the number 6."